miru-media/miru/packages/webgl-media-editor/README.md

   {
     // index of effect. -1 to apply no effect
     effect: 2,
-    // the intensityf of the effect from 0 to 1
+    // the intensity of the effect from 0 to 1
     intensity: 0.75,
     // optional adjustments to apply. adjustment values go from -1 to 1
     adjustments: { brightness: 0, contrast: 0.25, saturation: 0.3 },